WeiZhao04/NESD/README.md

 1) The SPM12 is required for basic functions and necessary preprocessing steps. source:https://www.fil.ion.ucl.ac.uk/spm/software/spm12/
 2) Both SPM12 and our codes should be added into PATH on MATALB before running.
-3) Basic file organization are needed under the pipeline in the demo.
+3) Basic file organization is needed under the pipeline described in the demo.

 # Acknowledgement
 Author: Wei Zhao (wei.zhao.dlut@foxmail.com)